If you want to keep your pages in the SERP, you have to make sure they're indexed often.

-The problem?
-With thousands of pages, how do you ensure that bots visit the most important ones - especially given that they’ll spend only a limited time crawling your site?
+So then, with thousands of pages, how do you ensure that bots visit the most important ones on your site - especially given that they’ll spend only a limited time crawling your site?

-It might not have such direct influence on your metrics or results.
-But at the same time, wasting crawl budget can seriously impact your pages’ visibility in SERPs, and in turn, severely affect your other efforts.
+While crawl budget might not have such direct influence on your metrics or results, wasting crawl budget can seriously impact your pages’ visibility in SERPs, and in turn, severely affect your other efforts.

-To demonstrate this, here’s the process bots go through when crawling a site, according to Google:
+To demonstrate this, here’s the process Googlebot goes through when crawling a site, according to Google:

-Notice that, not only is this a complex process but also, there is a striking number of factors that can deter bots from indexing a particular URL.
+Not only is this a complex process but there also is a striking number of factors that can deter bots from indexing a particular URL.
 In the graph, Google refers to them as crawl patterns -- factors that:

 “[…] prohibit the crawler from following and indexing particular URLs.”
 (Source)